Scholarships & Funding

 The School of Linguistic, Speech and Communication Sciences offers a studentship available under the College's Postgraduate Research Studentship scheme.
 This studentship will pay annual tuition fees at EU or non-EU level as appropriate for a maximum of three years and an annual stipend of €6,500.
 A limited amount of teaching may be expected of students in receipt of the studentship.
 Research studentships in the School are normally awarded to incoming candidates who have been accepted to study for a Ph.D. in the School.
 Decisions on admission are based on a combination of an applicant's research proposal (submitted as part of the application process), previous academic record, and professional experience where relevant.
 Information on the College's entrance requirements, fees and awards, and other regulations can be found on the Graduate Studies website.

-School Postgraduate Research Studentships: Closing dates: 1 April 2020
+School Postgraduate Research Studentship in Clinical Speech and Language Studies: Closing dates: 1 April 2021

-The Department of Clinical Speech and Language Studies offers two Postgraduate Research Studentships.
-These studentships will pay PhD annual tuition fees at EU level for a maximum of four years (full time) or six years (part time).
-There are also two additional Clinical Speech and Language Studies studentships that will cover half PhD EU student fees for new PhD registrants part time or full time.
+The School will offer one Postgraduate Research Studentship in Clinical Speech and Language Studies in 2021/22.
+This studentship will pay PhD annual tuition fees at EU level for a maximum of four years (full time) or six years (part time).
 A limited amount of teaching is expected of students in receipt of studentships.

 Topic areas for research are as follows;